takujiusui/takujiusui.github.io/opps.md

     <p>We are an inclusive and collaborative group motivated by curiosity and learning.
 We value creativity, wonder, and respect when probing new and long-standing questions in evolutionary ecology.</p>

-    <p>If you are interested in joining my lab, please <a href="mailto:usuitakuji@gmail.com">reach out to me via email</a> with your CV, and a few sentences on what excites and motivates you, and what about my lab interests you.</p>
+    <p>If you are interested in joining my lab, please <a href="mailto:usuitakuji@gmail.com">reach out to me via email</a> with your CV, a few sentences on what excites and motivates you, and what about my lab interests you.</p>

   </div>